aquilesC/aquiles.me/content/essays/How it feels quitting your own startup.md

 In my specific case, I'm departing an extremely young company, since [[Dispertech]] is still in its infancy: we have no customers, our first product, the [[nanoCET implementation|NanoCET]] did not fly too far, and the second product is barely at a minimum viable product level.

 I got somewhat emotionally attached to this second product, the [[NanoQNT]].
-It is based on a [[light sheet]] microscope, and I believe it can become a game changer in many contexts, and especially for [[extracellular vesicle]] characterization.
+It is based on a [[light sheet]] microscope, and I believe it can become a game changer in many contexts, and especially for [[extracellular vesicles]] characterization.

 The closest feeling I have to leaving my own startup is **that of a breakup**.